ncmarsh/employee_database/README.md

 ## Roadmap

 To continue with this project, there are several features/functions I would like to add.
-First I would like to adjust the array that is created to show all the roles so that it doesn't show duplicates and so that it will truly show all available roles, rather than the roles that are already assigned to an employee.
+First I would like to adjust the array that is created to show all the roles so that it doesn't show duplicates and so that it will show all roles, rather than just the roles that are already assigned to an employee.
 I would like to add the options to View All Employees by Manager, Update Employee Manager, Remove Employees, Remove Roles, Remove Departments, and View Total Utilized Budget of a Department.
 I would like to add a new column to specify how many positions of a certain role there are and to then show if there are any vacant positions.
 I would like to add a Manager column so that in the list of Manager options it will only show the employees designated as Managers.

 ## Links